|Weight loss:||4st 5lb|

 In January 2016, I joined WW for a second time, determined to get in shape, and regain my confidence.
 I not only owed it to myself, but to my family.

 I lost 7lb in the first two weeks, but I knew I needed all the motivation I could get, so we booked a family holiday to Majorca.
-I set myself mini deadlines – such as Oliver’s christening, followed by my birthday – and it really helped when my Wellness Coach, Pam, suggested we pack a ‘virtual’ suitcase with the type of clothes we wanted to take on holiday.
+I set myself mini deadlines – such as Oliver’s christening, followed by my birthday – and it really helped when my WW Coach, Pam, suggested we pack a ‘virtual’ suitcase with the type of clothes we wanted to take on holiday.
 It helped me focus on how I wanted to feel as I sat in the airport waiting to leave.

 WW tools used